Skip to Content

 If you’re unable to provide a tax identification number (social security number), your jackpot will be withheld at a rate of 24% (reduced from 28% as of 2018).

-Foreign gamblers that hit jackpots are always withheld at a rate of 30% although nationals of select countries can recoup all or a portion of that withholding.
+Foreign gamblers who hit jackpots are always withheld at a rate of 30%, although nationals of select countries can recoup all or a portion of that withholding.

 Will a W2-G generate as a result of a large table game win?

 Nope.
-Although income earned on games like Blackjack, Roulette, Craps, etc. is taxable, no win threshold would trigger a W2-G, nor will your win be proactively reported to the IRS.
+While income earned on games like Blackjack, Roulette, Craps, etc. is taxable, no win threshold would trigger a W2-G, nor will your win be proactively reported to the IRS.

 The exception to this would be if you hit a side bet or progressive jackpot that is 300x the bet made.